 Ahrefs does use DR for their web crawlers to help them determine how many of that website’s pages to crawl.

 As a hypothetical example, Ahrefs’ web crawlers might crawl 1000 or so URLs for a website with a Domain Rating of 10.
-For a website with a Domain Rating of 60, however, they could crawl un upwards of 10,000,000 URLs.
-Do note, however, that these numbers are only here for the sake of example, and are entirely arbitrary.
+For a website with a Domain Rating of 60, however, they could crawl an upwards of 10,000,000 URLs.
+(Remember, that these numbers are only here for the sake of example and are entirely arbitrary).
 Nonetheless, it gives you an idea.

 The web is a crazy, messy place, full of sketchy websites which create millions of pages.
 By having a limit of how deep the crawlers will go prevents Ahrefs from wasting time and resources crawling through unnecessary spam.

 You might be wondering if search engines, such as Google, implement something like this for their web crawlers.
 It is hard to say.
 Google is highly secretive about their algorithms, but it wouldn’t be surprising if they did use something like what Ahrefs uses.